 Low-intensity transcranial focused ultrasound stimulation (tFUS), as a noninvasive neuromodulation modality, has shown to be effective in animals and even humans with improved millimeter-scale spatial resolution compared to its noninvasive counterparts.
 But conventional tFUS systems are built with bulky single-element ultrasound (US) transducers that must be mechanically moved to change the stimulation target.
 To achieve large-scale ultrasound neuromodulation (USN) within a given tissue volume, a US transducer array should electronically be driven in a beamforming fashion (known as US phased array) to steer focused ultrasound beams towards different neural targets.
-This paper presents the theory and design methodology of US phased arrays for the energy-efficient USN at a large scale.
-For a given tissue volume and sonication frequency (fs), the optimal geometry of a US phased array is found with an iterative design procedure that maximizes a figure of merit (FoM) and minimizes side/grating lobes (avoiding off-target stimulation).
-The proposed FoM provides a balance between the energy efficiency and spatial resolution in the USN.
-A design example of a US phased array has been presented for USN in a rats brain with an optimized linear US array.
-In measurements, the fabricated US phased array with 16 elements (16.77.72 mm3), driven by 150 V pulses at fs = 833.3 kHz, could generate a focused US beam with a lateral resolution of 1.4 mm and pressure output of 1.2 MPa at a focal depth of 12 mm.
+This paper presents the theory and design methodology of US phased arrays for USN at a large scale.
+For a given tissue volume and sonication frequency (f), the optimal geometry of a US phased array is found with an iterative design procedure that maximizes a figure of merit (FoM) and minimizes side/grating lobes (avoiding off-target stimulation).
+The proposed FoM provides a balance between the power efficiency and spatial resolution of a US array in USN.
+A design example of a US phased array has been presented for USN in a rat's brain with an optimized linear US array.
+In measurements, the fabricated US phased array with 16 elements (16.7×7.7×2 mm3), driven by 150 V (peak-peak) pulses at f = 833.3 kHz, could generate a focused US beam with a lateral resolution of 1.6 mm and pressure output of 1.15 MPa at a focal distance of 12 mm.
+The capability of the US phased array in beam steering and focusing from -60o to 60o angles was also verified in measurements.

 |Original language||English (US)|